growthcharts/jamesdemo/README.md

 # jamestest

 The `jamestest` is a simple Shiny app with demo children.
-The goal of the package is to test the web site construction facility of the **Joint Anthropometric Measurement and Evaluation System (JAMES)**.
+The goal of the package is to test the website construction facility of the **Joint Anthropometric Measurement and Evaluation System (JAMES)**.
 JAMES is an **experimental** online resource for creating and analysing growth charts.